 How it works

-When you sign up as a participant with different online survey websites, you are often given a choice for how you’d like to receive your earnings or rewards.
-It’s common to be able to select from items in a rewards catalogue, or to be able to simply request your earnings in the form of cash.
+When you sign up as a participant with an online survey website, you are often given a choice for how you’d like to receive your earnings to get paid.
+It’s common to be able to select from items listed in a rewards catalogue, or to be able to simply request your earnings in the form of cash.
 Some survey panels offer the option of mailing a payment check to their participants.

 Who doesn’t like receiving checks in the mail?
 Getting a check from an online survey panel is essentially the same as cash.
 Simply deposit it into your bank account, and you’re good to go!
 As an added bonus, most banks won’t charge you any additional fees to deposit a check.

 Perhaps the biggest upside is the freedom to spend your check however you please.
 With cash in hand, you decide where and how you’d like to spend it.
 This gives you more freedom than being constrained to spending your earnings at a particular store, on specific merchandise, etc.

 The biggest downside is the extra time you’ll have to wait to receive your earnings.
 Unlike online payment systems which can be instant, receiving your check in the mail will take longer due to two main factors: someone has to actually administer, or “cut” the check, and the postal service will take a few days (or more if you’re located overseas) to get it to you.

 This isn’t a big deal if you’re not in a hurry to receive your money, but keep these factors in mind if your check is taking longer than usual to receive.

 If you live outside of the USA especially, there is a chance that you may receive some of your checks in foreign funds (typically US dollars).
 Since many online survey panels are based in the US, but operate panels in places like Canada, Australia and the UK, any checks you receive could be issued in US funds.